rdwatters/hugo-starter/README.md

 # Hugo Starter with Gulp Asset Pipeline

 I put together this starter kit to provide some basic boiler plate for creating static sites with [Hugo](https://gohugo.io/).
 If you are confused about the current architecture of the starter, every HTML includes thorough comments.
-For more detailed information on the Gulp Asset Pipeline, see the `README.md` in the `assets` folder.
+For more detailed information on the Gulp Asset Pipeline, see the [README in the `assets` folder](https://github.com/rdwatters/hugo-starter/tree/master/assets).

 ### Requirements

 * Hugo.
 If you don't already have the binary, [here are the directions for installation](https://gohugo.io/overview/installing/).
 * Node.js.
-If not, [here is the installer page](https://nodejs.org/en/download/).
-Installation from the Node.js website includes NPM, which you will need for installation of all gulp-related tasks (ie, building assets).
+If you don't have node.js install, you can download and install it  [from the installer page](https://nodejs.org/en/download/).
+Installation from the Node.js website includes NPM, which you will need for installation of all js development dependencies.

 ### Getting Started